jasewarner/wordpress-installer/README.md

 I was looking around for a useful script to speed up the setting-up process for a WordPress site.

 After looking around, I found a couple of great scripts by [@snaptortoise](https://github.com/snaptortoise/wordpress-quick-install/) and [@darlanrod](https://github.com/darlanrod/wordpress-shell-script-install/).
-However I needed more features to speed up my day-to-day WordPress work, so I built on top of the fantastic work these guys did to get it to where I needed it to be.
+However, I needed more features to speed up my day-to-day WordPress work, so I built on top of the fantastic work these guys did to get it to where I needed it to be.

 ## Installation